Rosette Wolczak

-Rosette "Rose" Wolczak (19 March 1928 – 23 November 1943) was a Jewish child murdered in the Holocaust.
+Rosette "Rose" Wolczak (19 March 1928 – 23 November 1943) was a Jewish girl murdered in the Holocaust.
 Born in France in 1928, she came to Geneva, Switzerland, in 1943 as a refugee, and was expelled for what the Swiss authorities ruled to be indecent behavior.
 She was sent to the Auschwitz concentration camp, where she was gassed upon her arrival in November 1943.

 Early life

 Rosette (Rose) Wolczak was the daughter of Felix Wolczak and Zlata Welner, both Jews originating from Łódź, Poland.
 Felix Wolczak's father emigrated from Poland because of antisemitism and poverty.
 He married Zlata Welner in October 1925 and Rosette was born in 1928 in Paris, followed several years after by Nathan.
 They lived at the 19th Pont-aux-Choux road, in the 3rd arrondissement of Paris.
 Rosette's father was involved in worker's trade unions and in a Jewish political party.

 Rosette became French in 1933.
 She went to school in Paris, first at the girls primary school Rue Debelleyme, then at the rue de Montmorency, not far from Le Marais, where a large concentration of Jews resided.
 In 1941, the family left Paris for Lyon, situated in the zone libre, because of the restrictions targeting the Jewish community, and in particular the obligation for any Jew to be registered.
 The family did not comply to this legal obligation and did not show up at the police station on the Saint Ours road, fleeing in the direction of Lyon instead.

 Rosette's parents decided to send her to one of her cousins who lived in Geneva and could host her.
 During World War II, Geneva was the transit town for 42 percent of new refugees who sought refuge in Switzerland.
 The official policy was to limit the tide of incoming refugees in Switzerland.
 As of 13 August 1942, a Swiss Federal Council ruling stipulated that persons fleeing for racial reasons could not be considered as political refugees.
 However, children under 16 years of age could not be repelled at the frontier.
 Rosette was 15 in 1943.
 She probably left with the network of the Zionist Youth Movement with a smuggler named Bella Wending, presenting herself under a false identity.
 Rosette's father had also in the past participated in the conveying of Jewish children and knew the network.
 There were three main networks attempting to smuggle so-called non-expellable refugees at the Franco-Swiss border near Geneva.
 Approximately 1100 children passed the border with these networks between February 1943 and July 1944.